Nate Lowe Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.9 K/9, which ranks 12th in the league.
+- The Royals pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Royals have a 5.00 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Royals have the 20th-ranked team ERA among all MLB pitching staffs (4.82).

-- The Royals rank 20th in baseball in home runs allowed (21 total, 1.3 per game).
+- Royals pitchers combine to rank 25th in baseball in home runs allowed (23 total, 1.4 per game).

-- Lyles gets the start for the Royals, his fourth of the season.
-He is 0-2 with a 5.19 ERA and 15 strikeouts in 17 1/3 innings pitched.
+- Keller (2-1) gets the starting nod for the Royals in his fourth start of the season.
+He's put together a 2.12 ERA in 17 2/3 innings pitched, with 16 strikeouts.

-- The righty last pitched on Wednesday against the Texas Rangers, when he tossed 6 1/3 innings, allowing four earned runs while giving up eight hits.
+- In his most recent appearance on Thursday against the Texas Rangers, the righty threw 6 2/3 innings, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.